mfurnival-star/pcap2mermaid/README.md

 - For large PCAP files, consider filtering with `tcpdump` or Wireshark before processing.
 - If you use `--add-participants`, you can easily change the participant names in the Mermaid file.
 - Use `--summary-table` for quick mapping reference.
+- If you encounter Mermaid parse errors, ensure your SIP URIs do not contain forbidden characters (the script omits parameters for you).

 ---